lorint/brick/README.md

     ```
     gem 'brick'
     ```
-2. To test things, configure database.yml to use Postgres, Sqlite3, or MySQL, and point to a relational database.
+2. To test things, configure database.yml to use Postgres, Sqlite3, Oracle, or MySQL, and point to a relational database.
 Then from within `rails c` attempt to reference a model by what its normal name might be.
 For instance, if you have a `plants` table then just type `Plant.count` and see that automatically a model is built out on-the-fly and the count for this `plants` table is shown.
 If you similarly have `products` that relates to `categories` with a foreign key then notice that by referencing `Category` the gem builds out a model which has a has_many association called :products.
 Without writing any code these associations are all wired up as long as you have proper foreign keys in place.

 To configure additional options, such as defining related columns that you want to have act as if they were a foreign key, then you can build out an initializer file for Brick.
 The gem automatically provides some suggestions for you based on your current database, so it's useful to make sure your database.yml file is properly configured before continuing.
 By using the `install` generator, the file `config/initializers/brick.rb` is automatically written out and here is the command: